LeaVerou/lea.verou.me/blog/2025/low-level-first/index.md

 When it comes to building apps, the Web Platform is competing against native platforms.
 And indeed, when developers switch to native platforms, it’s rarely because the Web Platform made common things hard — it’s usually because it made certain things impossible.
-There are still native capabilities and optimizations that can only be accessed through the Web Platform.
+There are still native capabilities and optimizations that the Web Platform does not expose and can still only be accessed through native platforms.

 <aside>